websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/editing-content-pages.md

 ![The Widgets section provides a list of Widgets that can be added inside of a Layout.](./editing-content-pages/images/24.png)

-The main difference is that only the main configuration options for widgets on Content Pages.
+The main difference is that only the main configuration options are available for widgets on Content Pages.
 Various other configurations like *Look and Feel* are only available for widgets on Widget Pages.

 ### Page Structure